joshuajimrivera/ENC3241/clippingmaskinstructions.md

 <h2>Step 4 — Adjustments</h2>

 Although you have successfully applied the crop, chances are you will need to align the layers.
-The below figure shows the Top Layer (flag) not fully covering the Bottom Layer (Country Silhouette)
+The below figure shows the Top Layer (flag) not fully covering the Bottom Layer (Country Silhouette).

 ![Figure 3.
 Top Layer (flag) positioned over Bottom Layer (country silhouette) in the canvas, red circles highlight areas not covered by the Top Layer.
 (Source: Joshua Rivera)](image3.png)